usnistgov/fipy/documentation/glossary.rst

       "Python Data Analysis Library" provides high-performance data structures for flexible, extensible analysis.
 See http://pandas.pydata.org.

+   PETSc
+      The Portable, Extensible Toolkit for Scientific Computation is a suite of data structures and routines for the scalable (parallel) solution of scientific applications modeled by partial differential equations.
+See https://www.mcs.anl.gov/petsc and :ref:`PETSC`.

    pip
       "pip installs python" is a tool for installing and managing Python packages, such as those found in :term:`PyPI`.